marcantondahmen/automad-extension-skeleton/README.md

 # Automad Extension Skeleton

 You can use this package as a Composer package skeleton for new [Automad](https://automad.org) extensions.
 Follow the steps below to get started.
+Note that this guide only shows one strategy and tries to help inexperienced developers to understand the basics of package development.
+In case you are already familiar with Composer you will probably have your own workflow.

 ## 1. Create a Composer Package